 The Wisconsin Acidified Canned Foods Training is a one-day workshop designed to teach the basics of food safety and regulation in the manufacture of acidified foods in Wisconsin.
-Whether you have a business that you wish to expand, or you are just in the planning stages, the Wisconsin Acidified Canned Foods Training will be helpful to you.
+Whether you have a business that you wish to expand, or you are just in the planning stages, the Acidified Canned Foods Manufacturing School 2023 will be helpful to you.

 Do you hope to go into business selling your cheesecake or marketing your famous barbeque sauce?
 Learn the steps needed to start a small food business in Wisconsin by reading this fact sheet.

 UW Extension Food Preservation Publications

 The following publications are available for free download using the links below, or print copies can be obtained for a fee at the Learning Store or by visiting the CrawfordCounty Cooperative Extension office at 225 N. Beaumont Suite 240, Prairie du Chien.